joaovbs96/MaterialXNodeDocs/README.md

 # MaterialX Playground

-An interactive, open-source, in-browser playground for MaterialX™: browse the standard node library, preview materials in real-time 3D, and build node graphs visually, all without installing anything.
-Everything runs client-side.
+MaterialX Playground is a set of tools for in-browser interactive visualization of the standard node library, preview materials in real-time 3D, and build node graphs visually, all without installing anything.
+Everything runs 100% client-side: no server, no account, no data leaves your browser.
 Shaders are generated and compiled live in your browser through the MaterialX WebAssembly modules.

 > This is an independent community project.
 It is **not affiliated with, endorsed by, or sponsored by** the [MaterialX](https://materialx.org/) project, the Academy Software Foundation, or the Linux Foundation.
 In case of any discrepancy, the [MaterialX specification](https://github.com/AcademySoftwareFoundation/MaterialX/tree/main/documents/Specification) is the definitive source of truth.
 See [Trademarks](#trademarks) below.

-Built against MaterialX v1.39.5.
+Built on the MaterialX v1.39.5 WebAssembly modules (core and shader generation).

 ---

 ## Features

-The app is a single page with three tools, switched via a top nav bar and reachable at stable URLs.
-A landing home page introduces them.

 ### 📖 Node Library & Documentation